mauriceschmetzer/Interest-Rates/README.md

 # Calculating & Visualizing Interest Rates

+## Summary

+This repository contains Python scripts for calculating and visualizing German government bond and covered bond interest rates using Bundesbank Svensson parameters.
+It supports the analysis of interest-rate time series, term structures, bond prices, and yield spreads across different maturities, with outputs exported as structured CSV files and presentation-ready figures.

+The project is designed for financial data analysis, fixed-income research, and reproducible visualization of German interest-rate dynamics.

+## Author

+Maurice Schmetzer
+M.Sc.
+Data Science in Business & Economics, University of Tübingen
+GitHub: github.com/mauriceschmetzer
+LinkedIn: linkedin.com/in/maurice-schmetzer
+##

 > [!NOTE]
 > There are five Python code files.
 You can find instructions on how to use them in the sections below.